 Why we love it: Exhibits made out of LEGOs?!
 Sign us up.
 Kids can make their own creations out of these colorful bricks in the hands-on play zone.
 There’s also a Touch Tunnel where they can use their senses to make it through the other end.
 Kids can climb, crawl and create their way through a variety of hands-on exhibits and events.
 The museum is open Thursdays and Fridays from 10 am-4 pm and Saturdays and Sundasy from 10 am-5 pm.

 Price: $23.75/adult, $19.75/kids; Upgraded ticket passes available

 1000 Ocean Ave., Asbury Park

 Why we love it: Got a gamer in the family?
-They’ll love this spot with pinball machines from every year since 1950.
+They’ll love this spot with pinball machines from every year since 1950 and unlimited play options.